zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <authorization-page>https://%(hostname)s/oxauth/authorize.seam</authorization-page>
 ```

-The Gluu Server allows connections via [SAML][saml], and an OpenID
+The Gluu Server allows connections via [Security Assertion Markup
-Connect Identity Provider.
-To do a proper single sign-on , use the
+Language (SAML)][saml], and an [OpenID][openid] Connect Identity
-following tags you specify the endpoints the Gluu Server communicates
+Provider.
+To do a proper single sign-on , use the following tags you
-with.
+specify the endpoints the Gluu Server communicates with.

 * base-endpoint
 * authorization-endpoint